theabolton/whysynth/README.rst

 This windows allows you to edit patches.

 The 'Patch Name' text box allows you to change the name of a patch.

+You may assign the patch a category using the 'Category' text box, which is then displayed in the main patch list, and can optionally be used to sort your patches based on their category.
+Categories are free-form, so you can set them to whatever seems useful.

 You may optionally add a comment to a patch in the 'Comment' box.

 The controls in the Osc1, Osc2, Osc3, Osc4, Filters, Mix, Effect,